 - Some of the most severe accidents in which injuries and fatalities occurred in San Diego County were wrong-way accidents that resulted in head-on accidents.

 The NTSB report explains that head-on collisions frequently occur as a result of wrong-way driving on highways.
 Wrong-way driving on the I-15, the I-5, and SR-78 often involves vehicles that are traveling at high speeds, and as such, head-on crashes tend to be very severe.
 As the NTSB report clarifies, although head-on collisions account for only a small percentage of all car accidents that occur in California and across the country, “they are much more likely to result in fatal and serious injuries than are other types of highway accidents.”
 The fatality rate for head-on collisions resulting from wrong-way driving on highways has been found to be “27 times that of other types of accidents.”Hiring a North County Lawyer Before the Statute of Limitation Expires

 Under California law, plaintiffs injured in head-on accidents have two years from the date of the accident to file a claim for compensation.
 This is known as the statute of limitations.
 If you fail to file your claim or a lawsuit within this two-year period, you can lose your right to file a personal injury lawsuit.
 That said, it is usually best to consult with a head-on collision lawyer as close to the date of the accident as possible, to preserve the available evidence and obtain statements from the known witnesses.

-If you were seriously injured in a head-on collision, or if you recently lost a loved one as a result of a deadly highway crash, an experienced San Diego car accident lawyer can assist with your case.
+If you were seriously injured in a head-on collision in North County, or if you recently lost a loved one as a result of a deadly highway crash, an experienced car accident lawyer can assist with your case.
 Contact the Walton Law Firm for a free and confidential consultation.